turbot/steampipe-mcp/README.md

 Want to help but don't know where to start?
 Pick up one of the `help wanted` issues:
 - [Steampipe](https://github.com/turbot/steampipe/labels/help%20wanted)
 - [MCP Server](https://github.com/turbot/steampipe-mcp/labels/help%20wanted)

-## License

-This MCP server is licensed under the Apache License 2.0.
-For more details, please see the LICENSE file in the project repository.